“Your story matters - help shape ME/CFS research and pave the way for a better future for all living with ME/CFS”

 The study involves completing some problem-solving puzzles and questionnaires, an optional MRI and blood and urine collection.

-For more information click here to register your interest or please feel free to contact the researchers from the Research Team:
+For more information scan the QR code or to register your interest, please feel free to contact the researchers from the Chronic fatigue Research Team:

 Email: Darcy Tatanis at [email protected]